H.R. 227: Clergy Act

 Clergy who opted out years ago

-If you are a minister with an existing exemption, H.R.
-227 gives you a rare chance to bring future ministry earnings back under Social Security instead of living with an old, irreversible choice.
+If you're a minister living with an old, permanent exemption, this is a rare chance to bring future ministry earnings back under Social Security and Medicare.

-You would get a defined window to rejoin the system and start building future Social Security coverage on qualifying religious earnings.
+A defined window to rejoin the system and start building future coverage on qualifying religious earnings before retirement arrives.

 Christian Science practitioners

-The bill extends the same one-time revocation option to Christian Science practitioners who previously received the exemption.
+The same one-time revocation option extends to practitioners who previously received the exemption.

 Who is affected by H.R.
 227?

 This is a one-way decision.
-After revoking the exemption, an eligible person cannot apply for the same exemption again.
+After revoking the exemption, an eligible person cannot apply for it again.

 IRS and Social Security administrators

-Both agencies would have to create forms, guidance, and outreach so eligible clergy understand the deadline and how the election works.
+Both agencies would have to build forms, guidance, and outreach so eligible clergy understand the deadline and how the election works.

 Share this story